hoangpm96/jira-confluence-nextjs/DEPLOYMENT_GUIDE.md

 - Try reimporting the schema
 - Check Vercel deployment logs for errors

+### Issue: Mermaid diagram not rendering in Confluence

+**Solution:**
+1. **Plugin not installed:**
+   - Go to Confluence → Settings → Manage apps
+   - Search for "HTML Macro"
+   - If not found, install from Atlassian Marketplace
+   - Ensure status is "Enabled"

+2. **Wrong macro format:**
+   - Ensure diagram is wrapped in `<ac:structured-macro ac:name="html">`
+   - Check CDATA section is properly closed: `]]>`
+   - Verify script import is inside the macro

+3. **Syntax error in diagram:**
+   - Test the Mermaid code at https://mermaid.live
+   - Fix any syntax errors before adding to Confluence
+   - Check for missing quotes, arrows, or parentheses

+4. **Multiple diagrams not showing:**
+   - Each diagram needs its own separate `<ac:structured-macro>` block
+   - Don't put multiple `<div class="mermaid">` in one macro

+### Issue: Diagram shows as raw HTML/code

+**Solution:**
+- HTML Macro plugin is not installed or disabled
+- Page might be in Edit mode (diagrams render in View mode)
+- Clear browser cache and reload the page

 ## Advanced Configuration

 ### Custom Story Points Field